junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5187)
 - 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 568.
 - 2016-07-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5187)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the House Committee on Foreign Affairs.